saskaZs/Entropy-Visualization/README.md

 where `n` is the unit normal vector of the wall.

-Collisions between particles (if enabled) are treated as collisions of equal-mass rigid bodies, approximately conserving momentum and kinetic energy.
+Collisions between particles are treated as collisions of equal-mass rigid bodies, approximately conserving momentum and kinetic energy.

 At the microscopic level, this behaves like a hard-sphere gas in a box with elastic bounces.